tanawat011/react-template-2022-10/docs/available_scripts.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-## `yarn test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ## `yarn build`

 Builds the app for production to the `build` folder.\